vmsitthideth/info-challenges/dawg-coffee/README.md

 > Took me about 16 hours to get this far.

 ##### 4. Did you encounter any problems in this challenge we should warn students about in the future?
 How can we make the challenge better? #####
 > More information on where to go in documentation.
+I went by fine until I got to the cart implementation.
+I don't believe it would be possible to actually finish this in a timely manner by myself.
+I'd definitely need support from others.
+So I could generally see this turned to more of a group project in future classes.